Frequently Asked Questions

 What if I don’t meet the entry requirements?

 All places at Cadbury College are offered on a conditional basis, providing that you meet the entry requirements for your courses and we receive a good reference from your school.
-In the event that you do not meet the entry requirements for a specific course (e.g. French A-Level requires an A in French at GCSE), it will be at the discretion of the subject teacher as to whether you will be allowed entry onto the course.
-If the subject teacher feels that you may struggle to cope with the course, or specialist teaching staff will recommend alternative options at your enrolment interview.
+In the event that you do not meet the entry requirements for a specific course (e.g. French A Level requires a 7 in French at GCSE), it will be at the discretion of the subject teacher as to whether you will be allowed entry onto the course.
+If the subject teacher feels that you may struggle to cope with the course, our specialist teaching staff will recommend alternative options at your enrolment interview.
 This may include studying a Level 2 programme alongside your advanced level courses, or indeed studying a different subject.
 There is always an alternative option, so please still come to your enrolment appointment and see what we can do for you!

 What is the college timetable?